stanislawbartkowski/MockRestService/README.md

 MockRestService can be also protected by Kerberos power.
 In order to setup Kerberos authentication, both client and server need access to KDC/AD service.

 ### Prepare service principal and keytab
 Assume the MockRestService is installed on *thinkde.sb.com* host.
 Kerberos is FQN aware, it is important that hostname resolves to FQN.
-The service principal name should follow the pattern *HTTP/\<FQN host name\>@\<realm name\>".
+The service principal name should follow the pattern *HTTP/\<FQN host name\>@\<realm name\>*.
 Example here: *HTTP/thinkde.sb.com@CENTOS.COM.REALM*

 > kadmin <br>